This Soil Scoop provides questions a person needs to ask once a soil sample has been collected, but before it is sent to the lab.

 Questions to ask

-1. Has a sample been collected?
+1. Has the sample been collected?

 If a sample has not been collected, go to The Soil Scoop Soil Testing: Getting a Good Sample for assistance with sampling method including area, timing, sampling, depth etc. If a good sample was collected, continue to the next step.